LouisCE/fandom-challenge/README.md

 ![Google PageSpeed Insights desktop performance report](assets/images/testing/pagespeed-desktop.png)
 ![Google PageSpeed Insights desktop speed index graph](assets/images/testing/pagespeed-desktop-2.png)

+Lighthouse and Google PageSpeed Insights were used to test the project around the midway point of development.
+Results remain excellent.

 #### WAVE Accessibility Tool

 The WAVE evaluation reports no accessibility or contrast errors, nor does it raise any alerts.
-At one point, it raised an alert was raised for missing page regions/ARIA landmarks (e.g., <main>, <nav>, <header>, <footer>) but I have rectified that by adding an accessible label to the navbar toggle button.
+At one point, it raised an alert was raised for missing page regions/ARIA landmarks such as main, nav, header and footer but I have rectified that by adding an accessible label to the navbar toggle button.
 This increases accessibility and makes sure that so screen readers will know what it does.

 | Metric            | Result |
 |-------------------|--------|